What Doesn't Work

 Steiner situated actual cognition in nonphysical "organs" of clairvoyance: "[J]ust as natural forces build out of living matter the eyes and ears of the physical body, so will organs of clairvoyance build themselves...." — Rudolf Steiner, KNOWLEDGE OF THE HIGHER WORLDS AND ITS ATTAINMENT (Anthroposophic Press, 1944), p.
 28. To my mind, this is nonsense.
 But at the least, I would generally leave such considerations out of the school, which should be a place that is friendly and productive for all children of all backgrounds and faiths, including agnosticism and atheism.
 Parents should guide their children in matters of faith, although Steiner tended to deny this, too.
 He said it might be best for Waldorf teachers to remove children from their parents' care soon after birth: "Given the difficult, disorderly, and chaotic conditions of our time, it might almost be preferable from a moral viewpoint if children could be taken into one's care soon after birth." — Rudolf Steiner, WALDORF EDUCATION AND ANTHROPOSOPHY, Vol. 2 (Anthroposophic Press, 1996), p.
 69.

-Finally, crucially, I would want the school to be entirely open and honest about its aims and methods.
+Finally, crucially, I would want each school to be entirely open and honest about its aims and methods.
 I would reject anything that would produce a situation in which the school's principal might confide to the faculty what Steiner confided to Waldorf teachers: "The things I say here [in a closed faculty meeting], I could not say to parents." — Rudolf Steiner, FACULTY MEETINGS WITH RUDOLF STEINER (Anthroposophic Press, 1998), p.
 408. The highest virtue, in my imagined school, would be honesty — in all its forms, intellectual, scholarly, moral, and indeed spiritual.
 The school would be a place of truth openly discovered and openly presented; no secret agendas, no inner circles of "higher" knowledge; no irrationality, occultism, or voodoo.